rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `null`

-Any additional options that should be passed through to node-resolve.
+An `Object` that specifies additional options that should be passed through to `node-resolve`.

 ```
 customResolveOptions: {